John F. Kennedy Eternal Flame: Development of a permanent grave site

 The U.S. government formally set aside a 3 acre site surrounding Kennedy's grave on December 5, 1963.
 The grave design process was placed under tight secrecy.
 An extensive research project was conducted in which hundreds of famous tombs (such as the Mausoleum of Halicarnassus and Grant's Tomb) as well as all existing presidential burial sites were documented and images of them collected.
 Warnecke discussed design concepts with more than 40 architects, sculptors, painters, landscape architects, stonemasons, calligraphers, and liturgical experts—including the sculptor Isamu Noguchi, architectural model maker Theodore Conrad, and the U.S. Commission on Fine Arts.
 Noguchi counseled Warnecke to add a large sculptural cross to the site and to eliminate the eternal flame (which he felt was kitschy).
 Warnecke consulted with Jacqueline Kennedy about the design of the grave many times over the following year.
 Hundreds of architectural drawings and models were produced to explore design ideas.
 On April 6, 1964, Warnecke sent a memorandum to her in which he outlined his desire to retain the eternal flame as the centerpiece of the burial site and to keep the site's design as simple as possible.
 In the course of the research and conceptualization effort, Warnecke considered the appropriateness of structures or memorials at the site (such as crosses, shafts, pavilions, etc.), the history of Arlington National Cemetery, the vista, and how to handle ceremonies at the site.
-By August 1964, Warnecke and his assistants had written a 76-page research report which concluded that the gravesite was not a memorial nor monument, but a grave.
+By August 1964, Warnecke and his assistants had written a 76-page research report which concluded that the grave site was not a memorial nor monument, but a grave.
 "This particular hillside, this flame, this man and this point in history must be synthesized in one statement that has distinctive character of its own.
 We must avoid adding elements that in later decades might become superficial and detract from the deeds of the man," Warnecke wrote This conclusion drove the final design.
 The walkways and elliptical overlook were conceptualized very early in the design process.
 Landscape architects Hideo Sasaki and Lawrence Halprin helped design the approaches and setting, but not the grave site.
 For some time in the spring and summer of 1964, the design process appeared to slow as Warnecke and his associates struggled to design the grave site.
 But in the summer of 1964 Sargent Shriver, Kennedy's brother-in-law, forcefully told Warnecke that "There must be something there when we get there."
 This spurred the design efforts forward.
-In the late summer and early fall, Warnecke considered massive headstones, a sarcophagus, a sunken tomb, a raised tomb, and sculpture to mark the graves.
+In the late summer and early fall, Warnecke considered massive ledger stone, a sarcophagus, a sunken tomb, a raised tomb, and sculpture to mark the graves.
 Very late in the design process, two abstract sculptures were designed but ultimately rejected.